Installing Fonts • Troubleshooting Fonts •Using Fonts with Special Features (OpenType) • Color Fonts (OpenType-SVG)

 What are Webfonts?

-Webfonts are custom fonts used on a website!
-Instead of being limited to core fonts like Arial, Georgia, or Times New Roman, with webfonts, you can customize the look of your site headers and article text, a perfect way to help your website's look stay on-brand.
+Strictly speaking, webfonts are custom fonts that are embedded into your website's code.
+That means that instead of being limited to core fonts like Arial, Georgia, or Times New Roman, you can use custom fonts to customize the look of your site headers and article text- a perfect way to help your website stay on-brand!
 When you purchase a Webfont License on Creative Market, you can use that font in your website's code using @font-face.
 Read further to learn how!

 Which webfont formats do I need?